munificent/game-programming-patterns/book/object-pool.markdown

 Since our object pool isn't going through the memory manager any more when it reuses an object, we lose that safety net.
-Worse, the memory used for a &ldquo;new&rdquo; object previously held an object of the exact same type.
+Worse, the memory used for a "new" object previously held an object of the exact same type.
 This makes it nearly impossible to tell if you forgot to initialize something when you created the new object: the memory where the object is stored may already contain *almost* correct data